Alerts in SAP HANA Database and Data Lake

 - Step 4

 The following instructions show one example of triggering the data lake locked user event.
-The alert will be triggered when a user attempts to log in after the user account has been locked because an incorrect password was provided too many times.
+The alert will be triggered when a user attempts to log in after the user account has been locked because an incorrect password has been provided too many times.

 -

-In a SAP HANA database explorer that is connected to a data lake, execute the following SQL to create a login policy and a new user.
+In a SQL console that is connected to a data lake, execute the following SQL to create a login policy and a new user.

 -

-The instructions below will create a new connection to the data lake using user2 but with an incorrect password.
+The instructions below will attempt to connect to the data lake using user2 but with an incorrect password.

 -